 Now you've taken all these steps to lead a super healthy and productive life, allowing yourself to achieve all your career goals, it's time to surround yourself with like-minded people and free yourself from anything or anyone holding you back.

 And while you're doing that – to keep mental strength and clarity – follow a few inspiring Twitter accounts and blogs.
-I love to follow Daily Zen on Twitter for some inspiring quotes and Tiny Buddha for some awesome articles on leading a happier life.
+I love to follow Daily Zen on Twitter for some inspirational quotes and Tiny Buddha for some excellent articles on leading a happier life.

-Grab a nice Moleskine notepad.
-Or download something like Day One – a lovely little journal app that allows you to track your progress by writing down your own thoughts, and you can even sync it with your iPad and iPhone for journaling on the move.
+Grab a beautiful Moleskine notepad.
+Or download something like Day One – a lovely little journal app that allows you to track your progress by writing down your thoughts, and you can even sync it with your iPad and iPhone for journaling on the move.

-And that’s it.
-Those are my tips to ensure you have your most successful career year to date.
-This is certainly what works for me, but what works for you?
 What will be your three goals for 2016?
-What resolutions are you putting into place so you realise your dreams?
+What resolutions are you putting into place, so you realise your dreams?
 Jot them down and start taking positive steps towards your goals today.